munnurumahesh03-coder/nothing/README.md

 This project uses the dataset from the Kaggle "Binary Classification with a Tabular Loan Dataset" Playground competition.
 It contains a rich set of anonymized features about loan applicants.

 - **Features:** The data includes a mix of continuous and categorical features, such as `income`, `employment_type`, `education_level`, and various credit history indicators.
-- **Target Variable:** The target variable is `loan_repaid`, a binary indicator of whether the customer successfully repaid their loan.
+- **Target Variable:** The target variable is `loan_paid_back`, a binary indicator of whether the customer successfully repaid their loan.
 - **Challenge:** The dataset presents a significant class imbalance and features with high cardinality, making it a perfect test case for advanced encoding and validation techniques.

 ---